mikenguyen13/data_analysis/_book/04-basic-inference.md

 The Chi-Square Goodness-of-Fit Test is a versatile tool for evaluating the fit of observed data to a hypothesized distribution, widely used in fields like quality control, genetics, and market research.

-### Cramér-von Mises Test
+### Cramér-von Mises Test {#sec-cramer-von-mises-test}

 The **Cramér-von Mises (CvM) Test** is a goodness-of-fit test that evaluates whether a sample data set comes from a specified distribution.
-Similar to the [Kolmogorov-Smirnov Test] (KS) and [Anderson-Darling Test] (AD), it assesses the discrepancy between the empirical and theoretical cumulative distribution functions (CDFs).
+Similar to the [Kolmogorov-Smirnov Test](#sec-kolmogorov-smirnov-test) (KS) and [Anderson-Darling Test](#sec-anderson-darling-test) (AD), it assesses the discrepancy between the empirical and theoretical cumulative distribution functions (CDFs).
 However, the CvM test has **equal sensitivity across the entire distribution**, unlike the KS test (focused on the maximum difference) or the AD test (emphasizing the tails).

 ------------------------------------------------------------------------